Question: How does cystic fibrosis affect the body?

 Answer: CF is a genetic disease caused by a mutation in a gene named the cystic fibrosis transmembrane conductance regulator (CFTR).
 There are approximately 1500 different CFTR mutations which can cause CF. The most common mutation is named ΔF508, and approximately two-thirds of all CFTR mutations worldwide are ΔF508.
 While having 2 copies (homozygote) of ΔF508 is associated with severe disease, many of the less common mutations are associated with less severe clinical symptoms.

 Answer: The inheritance pattern is autosomal recessive.
-This means that in order to have symptoms of CF, an individual must have two defective CFTR genes, by inheriting a copy of the CFTR gene from both mother and father.
+This means that in order to have symptoms of cystic fibrosis, an individual must have two defective CFTR genes, by inheriting a copy of the CFTR gene from both mother and father.

-Question: Is there a way to tell if someone is a carrier?
+Question: Is there a way to tell if someone is a carrier of the CF gene?

-Answer: People with a single CFTR mutation are termed carriers, and do not have symptoms of CF. Historically, it was determined someone was a carrier is if their child had CF. Now, genetic testing can reveal if someone is a carrier.
+Answer: People with a single CFTR mutation are termed carriers, and do not have symptoms of CF. Historically, it was determined someone was a carrier is if their child had cystic fibrosis.
+Now, genetic testing can reveal if someone is a carrier.

 Question: Does CF affect other major organs of the body besides the lungs?